-Political tension in the central African state of Chad has been heightened by a one-day strike and reports of an impending coup.
+Background: Political tension in the central African state of Chad has been heightened by a one-day strike and reports of an impending coup.
 Trouble began when President Felix Malloum accused his Prime Minister Hissene Habre of obstructing the administration of the country.
 Reuters reported that leaflets distributed in the capital on Thursday (25 January) warned of a planned coup by the head of the gendarmerie.

 SYNOPSIS: On thursday (245 January) -- the day of the national strike -- Chad's capital, N'Djamena was virtually deserted.
 Many shops, offices and schools closed down for the day.
 The crisis stems from the government's war against the Chad National Liberation Front, which controls the northern part of the country.
 Two thousand French troops are supporting the government forces.